alphagov/publishing-e2e-tests/README.md

 ## Dealing with a flaky test

-A key aim of these tests is to be as reliable as possible, however this can be difficult - particularly early in a tests introduction - therefore we have a [strategy](CONTRIBUTING.md#dealing-with-flaky-tests) to deal with flaky tests.
+A key aim of these tests is to be as reliable as possible, however this can be difficult - particularly early in a test's introduction - therefore we have a [strategy](CONTRIBUTING.md#dealing-with-flaky-tests) to deal with flaky tests.

 ## Contributing

-There is information on the coding standards, how to ad tests and how to add applications to this project in the [contributing guidelines](CONTRIBUTING.md).
+There is information on the coding standards, how to add tests and how to add applications to this project in the [contributing guidelines](CONTRIBUTING.md).

 ## Gotchas